YoungForest/Cpp-UDP/README.md

 # Cpp-UDP
-A program achieves chatting by UDP using c++, including server and client.
+A program achieves a easy chat room by UDP using c++, including server and client.